ATLANTA -- Zack Wheeler lived up to the hype, just like Matt Harvey had for the New York Mets in his major-league debut last season.

 But the Mets had to hold on as the Braves finally began to solve the 24-year-old right-hander.
 Bobby Parnell struck out Johnson with the bases loaded to end the eighth inning and worked around a single in the ninth to record his 10th save.

-The teams were back on the field for the 1:10 p.m. game less than 12 hours after the Braves' walk-off 2-1 victory in the rain-plagued series opener.
-The game didn't begin until 10:53 p.m. after a rain delay of 3 hours and 43 minutes and it was 1:22 a.m. when Freddie Freeman hit his two-run homer.
+The teams were back on the field for the 1:10 p.m. first game less than 12 hours after the Braves' walk-off 2-1 victory on Freddie Freeman's walk-off two-run homer at 1:22 a.m.

-NOTES: Braves C/LF Evan Gattis, who leads all major-league rookies with 14 homers and 37 RBI, was placed on the disabled list with a right oblique strain suffered when he tried to check his swing in the seventh inning Monday. ...
+NOTES: Braves C/LF Evan Gattis, who leads all major-league rookies with 14 homers and 37 RBIs, was placed on the disabled list with a right oblique strain suffered when he tried to check his swing in the seventh inning Monday. ...
 INF Tyler Pastornicky was recalled by the Braves from Triple-A Gwinnett to take Gattis' roster spot. ...
 Mets INF Justin Turner was placed on the DL and RHP Scott Atchison activated.
 Turner, mired in an 8-for-50 slump, has a left intercostal strain.
-Atchison had been on the DL since May 14 with elbow inflammation. ...
+Atchison, who had been on the DL since May 14 with elbow inflammation, injured his groin before he could pitch in the seventh inning Tuesday night. ...
 It rained hard shortly after the conclusion of the afternoon game, but the skies cleared before the start of the nightcap. ...
 The doubleheader was necessitated by a May 4 rainout.